2. MATERIAL ACCOUNTING POLICIES

 a) Current tax: Current tax is the amount of tax payable on the taxable income for the year as determined in accordance with the applicable tax rates and the provisions of the Income Tax Act, 1961 and other applicable tax laws.

-b) Deferred tax: Deferred tax is recognised using the balance sheet approach.
+b) Deferred tax: Deferred tax is recognized using the balance sheet approach.
 Deferred tax assets and liabilities are recognised on temporary differences between the carrying amounts of assets and liabilities in the standalone financial statements and the corresponding tax bases used in the computation of taxable profit.
 Deferred tax liabilities are generally recognised for all taxable temporary differences.

 Deferred tax assets are generally recognised for all deductible temporary differences to the extent that it is probable that taxable profits will be available against which those deductible temporary differences can be utilised.